 From 1 July 2020, those in the essential services and healthcare industries are entitled to the new minimum wage rate.
 The second phase will cover works in industries including manufacturing and construction from 1 November 2020, with the final phase wage coming into effect in February 2021.

-What industries will receive an increase to the minimum wage?
+What industries will receive an increase in the minimum wage?

-From July 1 2020, frontline workers will receive an increase to their wage.
+From July 1 2020, frontline workers will receive an increase in their wages.
 This includes:

 - Frontline health care and social assistance workers